 Never let tree branches cover your roof.
 Why?
 Because the branches can fall during storms causing significant damage to your home.

 Moreover, leaves from these branches will always fall on your roof.
 These leaves can then block your gutters resulting in drainage issues.
 The leaves can also collect around your roof and retain moisture that will seep through the tiles.
 This damages the roof and causes mold growth.

 Ice dams may make your home picturesque, but they have a significant downside.
 As they accumulate, they will strain your roof, and this can result in major damages, especially if it’s an old roof.

 Partner with an experienced professional to insulate your roof and prevent the buildup of ice dams.

 Attic ventilation is crucial for maintaining the appropriate insulation and preventing heat damage.
 Check the state of your attic ventilation whenever you are inspecting your roof.
 If you notice ice dams, mold, and moss, then your ventilation is probably compromised.

 You can only extend the lifespan of your roof if you take the necessary measures to keep it in shape.
 Therefore, do not sleep on your roof care and maintenance duties.
-And if you notice there’s an issue you can’t handle, call the experts right away.
+And if you notice an issue you can’t handle, call the experts immediately.
 Don’t wait until the damage is too severe.
 Take care of your roof as soon as you see a problem.